 RELIG 100Introduction to Religious Studies3

-or RELIG 100H Introduction to Religious Studies - Honors
+RELIG 100HIntroduction to Religious Studies - Honors3

 RELIG 101Introduction to World Religions3